ideacrew/ea_enterprise/README.md

 bin/rails c
 ``

-## Known issues

-There is an issue on my mac it doesn't connect to mongo via localhost, you need to change this on mongoid.yml but don't commit it.

 ## when you need to restart the container

 Very similar to the rules regarding when to restart a rails application